 Source: Mark Reichman

-Defense Metals Corp.
-(DEFN:TSX.V; DFMTF:OTCQB; 35D:FSE) is "well on its way" toward completing the prefeasibility study (PFS) of its Wicheeda rare earth elements project in British Columbia in H1/24, reported Mark Reichman, managing director and equity research analyst, natural resources, at Noble Capital Markets, in an Aug.
-17 research note.
+Defense Metals Corp.'s (DEFN:TSX.V; DFMTF:OTCQB; 35D:FSE) revised mineral resource estimate for its flagship Wicheeda rare earth elements project in British Columbia is bigger and of higher quality than the previous iteration, reported Mark Reichman, Noble Capital Markets managing director and equity research analyst, in a September 13 research note.

 This news is published on the Investorideas.com Newswire - a global digital news source for investors and business leaders

 Disclaimer/Disclosure: Investorideas.com is a digital publisher of third party sourced news, articles and equity research as well as creates original content, including video, interviews and articles.
 Original content created by investorideas is protected by copyright laws other than syndication rights.
 Our site does not make recommendations for purchases or sale of stocks, services or products.
 Nothing on our sites should be construed as an offer or solicitation to buy or sell products or securities.
 All investing involves risk and possible losses.
 This site is currently compensated for news publication and distribution, social media and marketing, content creation and more.
 Disclosure is posted for each compensated news release, content published /created if required but otherwise the news was not compensated for and was published for the sole interest of our readers and followers.
 Contact management and IR of each company directly regarding specific questions.

 More disclaimer info: https://www.investorideas.com/About/Disclaimer.asp Learn more about publishing your news release and our other news services on the Investorideas.com newswire https://www.investorideas.com/News-Upload/